ajh3/imwheel-exclude-patched/README.md

 We use `checkinstall` instead of `make install` to create a portable `.deb` package.

-In `checkinstall`, use option `2` to rename the package to `imwheel-exclude-patched`.
+5. In `checkinstall`, use option `2` to rename the package to `imwheel-exclude-patched`.

-Use option `3` to change the version number to `1`.
+6. Use option `3` to change the version number to `1`.

-Press Enter to compile.
+7. Press Enter to compile.

-5. `sudo rm /etc/X11/imwheel/imwheelrc`
+8. `sudo rm /etc/X11/imwheel/imwheelrc`

 This default `.imwheelrc` file contains several configuration examples.
 You likely do not want them running on your system.
-After removing this file, create a blank `.imwheelrc` file in your home directory instead.
+After removing this file, create a `.imwheelrc` file in your home directory instead.

-6. `imwheel --kill`
+9. `imwheel --kill`

 to start a new instance.